xc20/ELEC574_Assignment2/README.md

 ![](6.png)
 The figure above shows the between-subject feature visualization of two band power features.
 The top is the aggregated band power computed from the first equal-spaced frequency band and the bottom is the aggregated band power within the frequency 64-128.
 These two features exhibit similar patterns in discriminating different activities, but both informative.
 For example, The "large value" and "large fluctuations" patterns can discriminate "running (5)" from others.
 The "small value" and "medium fluctuations" patterns can distinguish "walking-up-stairs (2)" and "walking-down-stairs (3)".
 The "flat" and "small value" patterns can distinguish "stationary (0), walking-flat-surface (1), "elevator-up (4)", "elevator-down (6)".
+They are also informative since running (5) is a very intense activity, "walking-up-stairs (2)" and "walking-down-stairs (3)" are less intense, and the "stationary (0), walking-flat-surface (1), "elevator-up (4)", "elevator-down (6)" activities have the lowest intensity.
+This pattern is fully reflected by the band power's "high/low value" and "more/less fluctuations" as mentioned.

 ![](7.png)